-medica ent/guardian of, I understand that the school District does not provide al insurance for student injuries but does make voluntary student insurance available.
-I have received the nation on this program.
-I will enroll my child in the program I will not enroll my child in the program Signed Date Please print name
+As parent/guardian of, I understand that the school District does not provide medical insurance for student injuries but does make voluntary student insurance available.
+I have received the information on this program. ☐ I will enroll my child in the program ☐ I will not enroll my child in the program Signed Date Please print name